rspeicher/gemphile/README.md

 Gemphile makes use of GitHub's post-receive hooks to discover new projects and to know when an existing project's Gemfile or gemspec has been modified.

-Also, I needed an excuse to work with Sinatra, MongoDB and the GitHub API.
+Also, I needed an excuse to work with Sinatra, MongoDB, Mustache, Ruby 1.9 and the GitHub API.

 ## Contributing